TehilaFavourite/Zeta-NFT-staking-contract/README.md

     }

     /**
-     * @dev unstake `_tokenIds` the `msg.sender` must have satked first
+     * @dev unstake `_tokenIds` the `msg.sender` must have staked first
-     * it advice to always withdraw rewards before unstaking if any.
+     * it's advisable to always withdraw rewards before unstaking if any.
      * Enables users to unstake staked NFT collections from the pool *
-     * IMPORTANT: Beware that liquidation must not occure before unsstaking if not an error will be triggered.
+     * IMPORTANT: Beware that liquidation must not occur before unstaking if not an error will be triggered.
      * the caller (msg.sender) must have staked `tokenIds` on the pool.
      *
      * - The `_assetPID` is the assest (NFT address) associated to that indexed.
      * - The `_tokenIds` the staked tokenID that user own on the pool.
      *
-     * Emits an {UnStaked} event.
+     * Emits an {UnStake} event.
      */
     function unstake(uint256 _assetPID, uint256 _tokenID) external {
         <!-- Recieved the asset PID and the _tokenID check if asset has been liquidated first,
-        get the length of token that the user staked and loop thorugh to check if user staked the token id he wants to withdraw if user own it `iOwnedTheTokenID` will be set to true otherwise set to false which shows user doesnt own the tokenID or does not stake the tokenID, if own it pop the length of user collection and update it state, then initiate a transfer to the user -->
+        get the length of token that the user staked and loop thorugh to check if user staked the token id he wants to withdraw.
+If user own it, `iOwnedTheTokenID` will be set to true otherwise set to false which shows user does not own the tokenID or did not stake the tokenID, if owned, it pops the length of user collection and update its state, then initiates a transfer to the user -->
     }

     /**
      * @dev withdrawReward `amount` the `msg.sender`
      * Enables users to withdraw rewards.
      *
-     * IMPORTANT: Beware that for security user must stake before calling this function at least one.
+     * IMPORTANT: Beware that for security, user must stake before calling this function at least once.
      *
      * - The `_assetPID` is the assest (NFT address) associated to that indexed.
      * - The `amount` amount to withdraw from the pool must be less than or equal to total reward.